Loreano8/portfolio-copilot/README.md

   a fixed asset, amount, and cadence; every run reports what happened, and you can revoke it at any time by asking

+## Where this works

+This is a portable Claude skill — same file, several places to use it:

+- **claude.ai (web) or Claude Desktop** — paste it into Customize → Skills,
+  as described above.
+Works identically in both.
+- **VS Code, via the Claude Code extension** — instead of pasting into Skills settings, place `SKILL.md` in a `.claude/skills/portfolio-copilot/` folder inside your project.
+Claude Code picks it up automatically from there — same skill, no rewriting needed.
+- **Unattended, via a Claude Code Routine** — see "Automation" below.

 ## Automation

 This skill also works unattended as a **Claude Code Routine** — a native,